MystenLabs/walrus/docs/red-stuff.md

 ### Decoding Probability and Decoding Safety Limit

-As mentioned above, the reconstruction failure probability of the RaptoQ code is $O(256^{-(H+1)})$, where $H$ is the number of extra symbols received.
-Therefore, it is beneficial that in a system with $f$ Byzantine shards, the number of source symbols for the primary encoding is slightly below
-$N-2f$, and for the secondary encoding slightly below $N-f$.
+As mentioned above, the reconstruction failure probability of the RaptorQ code is $O(256^{-(H+1)})$, where $H$ is the number of extra symbols received.
+Therefore, it is beneficial that in a system with $f$ Byzantine shards, the number of source symbols for the primary encoding is slightly below $N-2f$, and for the secondary encoding slightly below $N-f$.
 This ensures that whenever a validity or quorum threshold of messages is received, there is always a positive $H$ for a low failure probability.

 We therefore set the following parameters in our encoding configuration:

-- $f$, the maximum number of byzantine shards is $\lfloor (N-1) / 3 \rfloor$.
+- $f$, the maximum number of Byzantine shards is $\lfloor (N-1) / 3 \rfloor$.
 - The _safety limit_ for the encoding, $\sigma$, to ensure high reconstruction probability, is set as a function of $N$ (see table below).
 - The number of primary source symbols (equivalent to the number of symbols in a secondary sliver) is $N - 2f -\sigma$
 - The number of secondary source symbols (equivalent to the number of symbols in a primary sliver) is $N - f -\sigma$